yanchenglee98/tp/docs/UserGuide.md

 This command helps you assign a resident to an event.

 Let's say resident Alex Yeoh will be attending the Hall Lunch event.
-Assume Alex Yeoh is the first resident in the residents list and Hall Lunch is the first event in the events list.
+Assume Alex Yeoh is the first resident in the residents list and Hall Lunch is the first event in the events list, as shown in the image below.

 ![](https://i.imgur.com/xQykAjR.png)